-Liberty offered to go down and collect Alastor’s bones, so Xan stepped out of his rope harness and the sorcerer stepped into it.
+Liberty offered to go down and collect Alastor’s remains, so Xan stepped out of his rope harness, and the sorcerer stepped into it.
 When her feet touched down, she found the surface of the balls to be stable enough, but something felt wrong.
 She saw the iron balls shift a few feet from her position and called out a warning.

 They made their way carefully back out of the cairn.
 Xan insisted on stashing the red stone pedestal back at the mining office, and then the group made its way south and east to the old Land farmstead.

 A copse of immense deklo trees shaded a small quiet clearing just where Alastor had said it would be.
 Crumbling walls and a seemingly abandoned farmhouse stood vigil atop a small bluff overlooking the clearing, the sad ruins of what must once have been Alastor’s home.
 Five grave markers stood in the clearing, each with a different name: Anders (531-564 CY), Bemissa (534-576 CY), Coldaran (550-576 CY), Gertia (563-576 CY), and Alastor (552- ).
 Open pits yawned from before all five headstones.
 Piles of fresh dirt and a pair of abandoned shovels suggest that the excavation took place recently, certainly within the week.